Top 5 Best Drones Under $100

-Quadcopters under 100 dollars are unlikely to have high-quality cameras, but you still need to check the photo and video resolution of your camera.
+Quadcopters at this price are unlikely to have high-quality cameras, but you still need to check the photo and video resolution of your camera.
 If you are not exactly interested in aerial photography, you can choose to pick a device with higher performance and simply attach a keychain camera.

 - 360 Degree Flip

-Some drones under 100 dollars also come with the 360-degree flip feature.
+Some drones also come with the 360-degree flip feature.
 This can be entertaining, especially for kids.
 You simply need to push a button, and the drone will flip.

 - Altitude Hold Mode